-The thing that will make or break your flying armbar is the grips.
+Grips are an essential part of any armbar, but this applies even more so for the flying armbar.
 One grip goes on the collar, or behind the neck in No-Gi situations.
-The other is an overhook, similar to the flying triangle setup.
+Your other grip will be an overhook on the arm you will be attacking.
 The goal of these grips is to provide you with a safety net if things fail so really do hold on to them for dear life.

 Once again as with all flying submissions, start by pushing yourself upwards, trying to stay there, and figure out little kinks.
 Then, go for a jumping version, on a training partner that is aware of what you’re doing.
 Finally, you can go full speed, watching out for both you and your training partner.